Available

 Hi everyone, my name is Ned

-Say hello to Ned, a distinguished older gentleman with a heart full of love and a nose for adventure.
+Say hello to Ned, a sweet older gentleman with a heart full of love and a nose for adventure.
 Ned may have a few greys, but don’t let that fool you – he’s always up for a good stroll and loves exploring the world at his own pace.

 He recently had a dental procedure, so regular vet check-ups will be important to keep him feeling his best.

-If you’ve got a quiet, active home and room in your heart for a loyal, loving companion, Ned might just be your perfect match.
+If you’ve got a quiet, moderately active home and room in your heart for a loyal, loving companion, Ned might just be your perfect match.

 Expression of Interest Form